 “We would be the ones to decide who would be punished.
 Broken up into groups of ten, we would have to vote on which one of us was going to be executed.
 And then we…the soldiers, we would be the ones to personally murder our friends….

-And here we sit in 2013, awaiting the film version of World War Z and pretending that a horror/SF tale has no value beyond our entertainment.
+And here we sit in the second decade of the twenty-first century, with a film version of World War Z and pretending that a horror/SF tale has no value beyond our entertainment.

 While our government conspires with Big Testing to implement scorched-earth policies with our children because the public is afraid of our international competitiveness and does not question the effectiveness of testing, despite the evidence to the contrary.